 SiteGround is known for its customer support and WordPress expertise.
 They are pricier than Bluehost, especially for multiple or high-traffic websites.
 They offer free automated daily backups and restores on all plans.

 HostGator is not as flashy as Bluehost, but its pricing is slightly cheaper and its packages come with a bit more — you will see fewer resource limits and you get extras like marketing credits and uptime guarantees (which means that you are compensated for unplanned website downtime).

 GoDaddy is a well-known provider, and they are a solid choice for many people.
 However, when you get into more advanced hosting packages, Bluehost’s options offer better bang for the buck.
 In addition to offering a slightly better user interface, Bluehost does not charge for extras they way GoDaddy does for certain features.

 We have collected some of the most frequently asked about Bluehost.

 Who owns Bluehost?

-Bluehost is owned by Endurance International Group (EIG).
+One of the 20 biggest hosting companies in the world, Bluehost was founded in 2003.
+Since 2010, it has been owned by Endurance International Group (EIG).
 EIG also owns Arvixe, A Small Orange, Bluehost, Dotster, iPage, HostGator to name just a few of its web hosts.

 What are Bluehost nameservers?